computations/SunStar/doc/writeup.md

 ---
 author: Ben Bettisworth, University of Alaska Fairbanks
-title: "SunStar: An Implementation of the Generalized STAR Method \\ DRAFT 2"
+title: "SunStar: An Implementation of the Generalized STAR Method \\ DRAFT 3"
-subtitle: DRAFT 1
 date: 2017-03-13
 documentclass: article
 bibliography: bib.yaml
 numbersections: true
 geometry: margin=1in
+linkcolor: blue
 toc: true
-abstract: STAR[@liu09] is a method of computing species trees from gene trees.
+abstract: STAR [@liu09] is a method of computing species trees from gene trees.
     Later, STAR was generalized and proven to be statistically consistent given a few conditions [@rhodes_star].
-Using these conditions, it is possible to investigate robustness in the species tree inference process, which will produce instabilities in the tree resulting from STAR.
-We have developed a piece of software that does this called \texttt{SunStar}.
+Using these conditions, it is possible to investigate robustness in the species tree inference process, the lack of which will produce instabilities in the tree resulting from STAR.
+We have developed
+    a software package that does this called \texttt{SunStar}.
 header-includes:
     -   \usepackage[linesnumbered,lined,ruled,vlined]{algorithm2e}
     -   \usepackage{nicefrac}
 ...

 \newcommand{\OO}{\mathcal{O}}
-\newcommand{\SunStar}{{\tt SunStar}}
+\newcommand{\SunStar}{{\tt SunStar }}
 \newcommand{\margalg}[1]{\IncMargin{0em}\begin{algorithm}[H] #1
 \end{algorithm}\DecMargin{0em}}